stacks-network/sbtc-docs/src/stacker-responsibilities/signing-protocol.md

 ## Signature aggregation and FROST
 Let's begin by understanding the cryptographic algorithm that enables trustless collaboration between the signers.

-Flexible Round Optimized Schnorr Threshold (FROST) is a cryptographic algorithm designed to enhance security and efficiency in digital signature schemes.
+[FROST](https://trust-machines.github.io/frost/wtf.pdf) (Flexible Round Optimized Schnorr Threshold ) is a cryptographic algorithm designed to enhance security and efficiency in digital signature schemes.
 It combines the benefits of the Schnorr signature algorithm with the concept of threshold cryptography.
 It ensures N parties, each with their own private key, can only generate a valid Schnorr signature when a certain number (threshold) of participants collaborate honestly.

 The sBTC protocol requires signers to use FROST to generate signatures for the deposit and withdrawal transactions.
 This approach offers several advantages: